Jordan bounds for volume-preserving Cremona groups

-\begin{theorem} $\mathrm {Bir}(\mathbb P^2)$ satisfies the weak geometric Jordan property with a constant $288\cdot 16$. \end{theorem} In Section 2, we will review some preliminaries regarding finite subgroups of $\mathrm{Bir}(\Ptwo)$ and volume-preserving maps.
-In Section 3, we will derive the exact sequence as above, which reduces the task of finding a Jordan constant to enumerating certain Calabi-Yau pairs on $G$-minimal surfaces.
-In Section 4, we explicitly find the Jordan constant for $\Bir(\Ptwo, \Delta)$.
-In Section 5, we show that this Jordan constant is optimal and we present a way to find volume-preserving subgroups regularized on del Pezzo surfaces.
+In Section 2, we will review some preliminaries regarding finite subgroups of $\mathrm{Bir}(\Ptwo)$ and volume-preserving maps.
+In Section 3, we will examine the exact sequence as above, which reduces the task of finding a Jordan bound to examining certain Calabi-Yau pairs on minimal $G$-surfaces.
+In Section 4, we explicitly find a Jordan bound for $\Bir(\Ptwo, \Delta)$.
+In Section 5, we show that this Jordan bound is minimal and we present a way to find volume-preserving subgroups regularized on del Pezzo surfaces.
 In Section 6, we extend the analysis of the Jordan property to the three-dimensional volume-preserving Cremona group $ \Bir(\PP^3, \Delta)$.
-In Section 7, we find a weak geometric Jordan constant for the plane Cremona group.
+In Section 7, we find a weak geometric Jordan bound for the plane Cremona group.